Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any compact Lie group: Proof sketch of Theorem

-\end{prop} Proposition~\ref{prop:converse_part} serves as the converse part of Eq.~\eqref{eq:conversion_rate_formula_forall_g}, i.e., the inequality showing the impossibility of achieving the rate beyond the right-hand side of Eq.~\eqref{eq:conversion_rate_formula_forall_g}.
-In the following section, we show that this rate is the optimal achievable rate.
+Equation~\eqref{eq:converse_part_statement} gives the converse part of Eq.~\eqref{eq:conversion_rate_formula_forall_g}, i.e., it rules out any conversion rate exceeding the right-hand side of Eq.~\eqref{eq:conversion_rate_formula_forall_g}.
+In the next subsection, we show that this bound is achievable and hence optimal.

-We remark that Proposition~\ref{prop:converse_part} is valid even for non-compact Lie groups as long as the representation space is finite-dimensional because the proof only depends on the local properties of a state in the state space.
-Note also that Proposition~\ref{prop:converse_part} is applicable regardless of whether $\mathrm{Sym}_{G}(\psi)\subset \mathrm{Sym}_G(\phi)$ holds.
+Equation~\eqref{eq:converse_part_statement} remains valid for non-compact Lie groups as long as the representation space is finite-dimensional, since the proof relies only on local properties of states.
+It also applies regardless of whether $\mathrm{Sym}_{G}(\psi)\subset \mathrm{Sym}_G(\phi)$ holds.